 Researching your best possible narrow, niche categories is vital in attracting your target audience and potential book buyers.

-Check how you can refine your category choices, particularly on Amazon, by using keywords to increase and more narrowly define your category selections.
+Check how you can help your category choices, particularly on Amazon, by using keywords to increase the search visibility of your book.

 When you choose your seven keywords, don’t be in a hurry.